Treating Peyronie’s Disease with Penile Stretching

 They analyzed medical studies that focused on two stretching approaches:

 - Traction therapy.
 Men who go this route wear a special device that pulls the penis in the opposite direction of the curve, thus keeping it straight.
-The device is worn for several hours a day.
+The device is worn for one hour a day.

 - Vacuum erection devices (VEDs).Typically used to treat erectile dysfunction, a VED uses a pump to allow more blood to flow into the penis.